kainegwork/Cybersecurity-Portfolio/Helpdesk/Sample-Tickets.md

 ---

-## Ticket 006 - Slow Internet speeds on certain devices in network.
+## Ticket 006 - Slow Internet Speed on Some Devices.

 **Priority:** P3 - Medium

 ### Problem
-User noticed that some devices on a network were receiving a lower internet speed than others.
+User reported that some devices on the home network were receiving significantly lower internet speeds than others.

 ### Troubleshooting
 1. Confirmed that all devices were connected to the same network.
 2. Ran a speed test on the slower devices, result 40Mbps download speed.
 3. Ran a speed test on the faster devices, result 400+Mbps download speed.
-4. Knowing that 2.4Ghz bands cap at 40Mbps, assumed there was a problem switching between the 2.4Ghz and 5Ghz bands automatically for some devices.
+4. The slower devices appeared to be using the 2.4Ghz band, suggesting that these devices were not automatically connecting to the optimal band.
-5. Tried restarting the router, no success.
+5. Tried restarting the router to rule out a temporary network issue, this did not resolve the problem.
-6. Went into router settings and split the 2.4Ghz and 5Ghz bands onto separate networks.
+6. Went into router settings and split the 2.4Ghz and 5Ghz bands onto separate networks so the user could manually select which band to use on which devices.

 ### Resolution

 Connecting the slower device to the 5Ghz network then gave download speeds of 400+Mbps similar to the other devices.
 User now has 2 networks so they can split devices based on their needs.

+**Lessons Learned:** Separating the wireless bands made it possible to identify which band each device was using and gave greater control over the network configuration.
+This reinforced the importance of testing individual network variables rather than assuming the router or internet connection was the cause.

 ### Verification